Consistent Dialogue Generation with Self-supervised Feature Learning: Proposed Approach

-where $\Tcal(\cdot)$ denotes the topic feature extractor (shared among all sentences), and $\mathcal{M}(\cdot,\cdot)$ represents a matching network, detecting whether the two feature vectors $\Tcal(s_i)$ and $\Tcal(t_i)$ belong to the same dialogue session.
-We use a convolutional neural network (CNN) followed by a non-linear mapping for $\Tcal(\cdot)$ to produce an $L$-dimensional vector $\Tcal(x)$.
-We explore two options for the $\Tcal(\cdot)$: 1) We employ a sigmoid function to produce a \textit{soft-binary} representation, \ie~ $\Tcal(x) \in (0,1)^L$.
+where $\Tcal(\cdot)$ denotes the topic-specific feature extractor (shared among all sentences), and $\mathcal{M}(\cdot,\cdot)$ represents a matching network detecting whether the two feature vectors $\Tcal(s_i)$ and $\Tcal(t_i)$ belong to the same dialogue session.
+We use a 3-layer convolutional neural network (CNN) followed by a non-linear mapping for $\Tcal(\cdot)$ to produce an $L$-dimensional vector.
+For the non-linear mapping, we explore two options: 1) We employ a sigmoid function to produce a soft-binary representation, \ie $\Tcal(x) \in (0,1)^L$.
+2) We compute a hard-binary representation by taking 1 if it is positive and 0 otherwise, \ie $\Tcal(x) \in \{0,1\}^L$.
 This non-negative bounded representation lends itself well to interpretation and control of each component of $\Tcal(x)$.
-For the matching function $\mathcal{M}(\cdot)$, we apply a sigmoid function to the inner-product of two feature vectors, \ie $\mathcal{M}(\Tcal(s),\Tcal(t)) = \sigma (\Tcal(s)\cdot \Tcal(t)/\tau)$, where $\tau$ is a temperature hyperparameter.
-A feature being close to 1 (close to 0) indicates being \textit{activated} (\textit{deactivated}).
-Intuitively, if the same feature ($\Tcal(s)_m$ and $\Tcal(t)_m$) from both sentences are activated, this feature will contribute more to the final prediction that the pair is from the same dialogue.
-Presumably, this feature represents a certain dialogue topic that is shared by the sentence pair, based on the assumption that utterances from the same conversation session are much likely to overlap in topic, compared to utterances from a different conversation session.
-2) Alternatively, we compute a \textit{hard-binary} representation by taking only $0$ and $1$, \ie~ $\Tcal(x) \in \{0,1\}^L$, which lends itself well to a discrete control and crisp interpretation.
-A straight-through (ST) estimator is used for gradient calculation \cite{bengio2013estimating}.
-Suppose the binary feature $F$ is rounded from a probability vector $p$, the ST estimator back-propagates through the discrete decision by approximating the gradient $\partial F/ \partial p$ as 1.
-We empirically found that setting $\mathcal{M}$ to use the inner product of $F(s)$ and $F(t)$ results in poor performance.
-We presume that the inner product between two binary vectors, which can only take integers from $[-L,L]$, limits the representation power of the model.
-Thus we concatenate $F(s)$ and $F(t)$ and passing it through a multi-layer perceptron (MLP) to predict matching label $y$.
-Note that we assume each conversation session can contain multiple topics.
-The topic feature extractor essentially explicitly captures ooccurrence of n-gram appearing in one conversation session, and can use this information to hint the model to relate to learned topics.
+For instance, we can activate or deactivate a certain topic or persona by simply turning on and off the corresponding component.
+For the matching function, we apply a sigmoid function to the inner-product of two feature vectors, \ie $f(\Tcal(s),\Tcal(t)) = \sigma (\Tcal(s)\cdot \Tcal(t)/\tau)$, where $\tau$ is a hyperparameter to scale the $\Tcal(s)\cdot \Tcal(t)$.